dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	How many of those messages do you see?
 What do you think those messages mean?

-* To see the output files do
+* To see the output files, do

 		ls 05_MO_orthologs/